TomSumner28/merchant-data/README.md

 python3 app/main.py
 ```

-Then open `http://localhost:5000` in your browser to upload a workbook and view the dashboard.
+Then open `http://localhost:5000` in your browser.
+The home page shows a TRC-branded chat interface.
+Visit the dashboard to upload a workbook and enable data-related questions.

 ## Limitations